alanorwick/mosaic/README.md

 - directly and indirectly help troubleshoot common issues
 - always explaining its work, hopefully teaching you something

+Visualize does not mean hide.
+Automate does not mean unlearn.

 # Installation

 You know how it goes: